 What impact will Brexit have on employment law?

 Although much UK employment law is derived from EU law, the UK's withdrawal from the EU is unlikely in itself to have an immediate impact on employment law.
-The Government has said that it plans to repeal the European Communities Act 1972 and convert existing EU law into domestic law.
-However, most EU Directives are already implemented in the UK by regulations or Acts of Parliament; for example, the EU equality Directives are implemented by the Equality Act 2010.
+At the end of the Brexit transition period on 31 December 2020, existing EU law was converted into domestic UK law.
+Most EU Directives are already implemented in the UK by regulations or Acts of Parliament; for example, the EU equality Directives are implemented by the Equality Act 2010.
 It will be for Parliament to decide whether to retain, amend or repeal domestic legislation.

 Commentators have identified the harmonisation of contracts after a TUPE transfer; the calculation of holiday pay; agency workers' rights; and the introduction of a cap on compensation in discrimination claims as examples of areas, currently governed by EU law, where changes could be made in the future by a Government looking to roll back employment regulation.